Udit365/MATLAB-Essentials/MATLAB_Basics/Matrix_In_MATLAB.md

 3. Reshaping of a Matrix
 4. Statistical Operations on a Matrix
 5. Arithmetic Operations on a Matrix
-6. Logarithimic Operations on a Matrix
+6. Logarithmic Operations on a Matrix
 7. Exponential Operations on a Matrix
 8. Determinant of a Matrix
 9. Transpose of a Matrix
 10. Inverse of a Matrix
 11. Eigen Values & Eigen Vectors of a Matrix
 12. Matrix Addition, Subtraction & Multiplication
-13. Elementwise Matrix Multiplication & Division
+13. Element-wise Matrix Multiplication & Division

 Now, let's create two `(4 x 4)` sqare matrix from the previously created `(4 x 6)` matrix to perform the above operations.